"Tab, Tab, Bug": Security Pitfalls of Next Edit Suggestions in AI-Integrated IDEs

 \section{Related Work}

-In this section, we review the evolution of code generation technologies and their deep integration into modern development environments.
-We examine the transition from traditional rule-based autocompletion to LLM-driven semantic inference, highlight the architectural shifts enabling active assistance in AI-integrated IDEs, and survey existing research on the security implications of these tools to contextualize the unique risks posed by NES.

 \textbf{AI-Assisted Code Generation.} Coding assistance has shifted from rule-based autocompletion to LLM-based semantic inference, which has significantly improved code complexity and coherence.
-In the pre-LLM era, traditional completion relied on N-grams and Context-Free Grammars (CFGs) to predict tokens via Abstract Syntax Trees (AST)~\cite{icml_14_structured_generative_models}.
-While efficient for real-time IDE popups, these methods lacked semantic depth and struggled with long-range dependencies.
+In the pre-LLM era, traditional completion relied on N-grams and Context-Free Grammars (CFGs) over Abstract Syntax Trees (AST)~\cite{icml_14_structured_generative_models}, lacking semantic depth and struggling with long-range dependencies.
 The Transformer architecture~\cite{nips_17_transformer} subsequently revolutionized the field through self-attention mechanisms, enabling models like Codex~\cite{chen2021evaluatinglargelanguagemodels}, StarCoder~\cite{li2023starcoder}, and DeepSeek~\cite{guo2024deepseekcoderlargelanguagemodel} to synthesize complex code logic from natural language prompts.
-Furthermore, advancements like fill-in-the-middle training~\cite{bavarian2022efficienttraininglanguagemodels} and reinforcement learning~\cite{ouyang2022traininglanguagemodelsfollow} have aligned model outputs with developers' intent and surrounding context.
-These technologies together propel the prevalence of AI-assisted code generation and underpin the sophisticated capabilities of NES in modern IDEs.
+Furthermore, advancements like fill-in-the-middle training~\cite{bavarian2022efficienttraininglanguagemodels} and reinforcement learning~\cite{ouyang2022traininglanguagemodelsfollow} have aligned model outputs with developers' intent and surrounding context, underpinning the sophisticated capabilities of NES in modern IDEs.